Shalban Vihara: Geography

-Excavations at Shalban Vihara have also exposed a number of subsidiary structures including a community dining establishment, a small oblong, a pillared and a square shrine with exquisitely moulded plinth, two oblong chapels and a number of small votive stupas inside, and an interesting medium-sized shrine with a small sanctum connected by a long narrow passage and enclosed by a solid and massive brick structure, a columned terrace and colonnades just outside the monastery quadrangle.

 Architecture

 The large square monastery of 550-foot sides with 115 monastic cells, a dominant central shrine and a number of subsidiary shrines.
 Stupas and chapels, provides access through its monumental gateway on the north.
 While the central shrine revealed six building phases and the monastery four.
 The 1st and 2nd phases of the central shrine remains buried under the ruins of the 3rd, 4th and 5th periods but the remains of the 6th phase have been removed from the top.
 The cruciform central shrine of third built with the monastery as a single complex.